fabriziosalmi/webtek/artists.md

 # WebTeK artists

 Here you can find a full list of people who played @ WebTeK streaming festivals.
-Please help me keep this list updated.

 ## WEBTEK 1